Home // Plan your Tour // Checklist

 It’s great to have you here!

 Important: Your car will need to stay down in the valley.
 You can only reach us on foot.
+As it can be quite chilly up here in autumn, please ensure you bring appropriate clothing and equipment with you.
 See you soon!

 Schlernhaus